keyboardturner/totalRP3_UnitFrames/README.md

-# totalRP3_Target
+# totalRP3_UnitFrames
-Modifies the target frame to have some additional profile info.
+Modifies the target and player frames to have some additional profile info.

 ## Completed: